aseslamian/EuclideanSLAM-Dynamic/README.md

-# EuclideanSLAM-Dynamic
+# Euclidean SLAM in Dynamic Environments

+## Overview

+Thank you for your interest in our simulation code.

-This repository contains the implementation of Euclidean SLAM in dynamic environments, featuring two novel landmark estimators for detecting and handling moving landmarks.
-It includes code, datasets, and experiments demonstrating the effectiveness of the proposed methods.
+The code implements two novel landmark estimators for detecting and handling moving landmarks in dynamic SLAM scenarios.